pashazzz/citation-cards/README.md

     - List of all citations, sorted be recently modified
         - on the top display one of favourites
         - by click on item copy the whole meaning data for share it by paste anywhere; display faded message "Copied in clipboard!"
+        - do not delete citations immediately - archive it
 - Tags
     - List with all existed tags
         - on tap on the tag, select it and display all citations with this tag; can be multiple